celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 In the days following block production, core contracts and  `ReleaseGold` contracts will be deployed, and the community will vote on a series of governance proposals to establish full network functionality, at which point RC1 will be declared Mainnet.

-If you were a Celo Stake Off winner, you should have received an award for cGLD. `ReleaseGold` contracts will have been deployed at this point, with each beneficiary address you provided in the RC1 Gist corresponding to a single `ReleaseGold` contract. `ReleaseGold` is the same mechanism that will be used to distribute Celo Gold to Stake Off participants, so it will be used in Baklava to give you a chance to get familiar with the process.
+If you were a Celo Stake Off winner, you should have received an award for cGLD. `ReleaseGold` contracts will have been deployed at this point, with each beneficiary address you provided in the RC1 Gist corresponding to a single `ReleaseGold` contract.
 At a high level, `ReleaseGold` holds a balance for scheduled release, while allowing the held balance to be used for certain actions such as validating and voting, depending on the configuration of the contract.
 [Read more about `ReleaseGold`.](../celo-codebase/protocol/release-gold.md)

 ### Core Contract Deployment

 Much of the functionality of the Celo protocol is implemented in smart contracts.
 At the start of block production, core features such as Validator elections, will not be operational.
 In order to bring the network into its fully operational state, a deployer encoded in the genesis block will create the core contracts and finally transfer ownership of the contracts to the Governance contract.
 In the RC1 network, cLabs will play the role of deployer.

 Contract deployment will begin shortly after block production, and may take several hours to complete.
-On the Baklava network, the deployer address is `0xE23a4c6615669526Ab58E9c37088bee4eD2b2dEE` and one way to track progress of the deployment is to watch the transactions submitted by that address on [Blockscout](https://baklava-blockscout.celo-testnet.org/address/0x469be98FE71AFf8F6e7f64F9b732e28A03596B5C/transactions).
+On the RC1 network, the deployer address is `0xE23a4c6615669526Ab58E9c37088bee4eD2b2dEE` and one way to track progress of the deployment is to watch the transactions submitted by that address on [Blockscout](https://explorer.celo.org/).

 ### Actions Required After Core Contract Deployment